Ice cream is enjoyed by people around the world. But have you ever stopped to think about the history of ice cream?

-Ice cream remained relatively the same until the 17th century when freezing drinks gained in popularity, but it was still impractical to store due to a lack of freezers and was reserved for special occasions.
-The first American ice cream factory was actually founded because a milk distributor kept underselling milk and cream, and had to turn it into something else.
-Even today, you can find an ice cream store that uses all natural ingredients, locally made and farmed, just like they did in the old days.
+Ice cream remained relatively the same until the 17th century when freezing drinks gained in popularity.
+But it was still impractical to store due to a lack of freezers and was reserved for special occasions.
+The first American ice cream factory was founded because a milk distributor kept underselling milk and cream.
+He had to turn it into something else.
+Even today, you can find an ice cream store that uses all-natural ingredients, locally made and farmed.
+Just like they did in the old days.
 With mass-produced ice cream that we have today, which is often filled with chemicals, there is a great difference in taste and quality when natural, fresh ingredients – that first made this treat so popular – are used.

 What the future holds

-You might think that ice cream today is as good as it gets, but in reality, progress is being made in labs across the world to improve it even further.
+You might think that ice cream today is as good as it gets.
+But in reality, progress is being made in labs across the world to improve it even further.
 The phrase “don’t mess with perfection” simply doesn’t apply here.
 So what are the aims of all this research?
-Mostly, the question we ask is how do we make our ice cream healthier, without losing the richness we all know and love?
+Mostly, the question we ask is how do we make our ice cream healthier while preserving the richness we all know and love?
 Is the next step a complete transfer to frozen yogurt?
 Because we seem to be eating it all year round, and many opt for it thinking it’s less calorific than ice cream.
 The main focus right now seems to be ice particle research, since changing their size could cut the sugar and fat content in half.
 There has also been a surge in home-made ice cream, with home ice cream machines now widely available.

-No matter where the ice cream industry chooses to go, we are sure to follow, because there’s nothing really like hearing the ice cream truck coming down the street, or sharing a sundae on a hot summer day.
-Every part of the world has its way of eating ice cream, whether it’s soft serve, gelato, mochi, or fruit sorbet, this worldwide favorite is a staple in so many cultures, and it would be a shame not to try them all.
+No matter where the ice cream industry chooses to go we are sure to follow.
+There’s nothing really like hearing the ice cream truck coming down the street.
+Or sharing a sundae on a hot summer day.
+Every part of the world has its way of eating ice cream.
+Whether it’s soft serve, gelato, mochi, or fruit sorbet.
+This worldwide favorite is a staple in so many cultures, and it would be a shame not to try them all.